Before You Apply

 Is it possible to work on a Ph.D. degree part time?
-Yes.
-Most of our students are full-time, but it is possible in certain circumstances to complete a PhD part-time.
+Yes, but it isn uncommon.
 Though we provide stipends to our full time students, we are unable to provide stipends to part-time students.
 Typically those working part-time have existing professional positions which complement graduate study in history.

 Is it possible to visit the campus and the Department of History?

 We generally ask that you wait until you have been admitted to the program before you visit.
 If admitted, you will be invited to campus to visit, usually in late March or early April.
 We help make travel and housing arrangements and will schedule appointments for you with faculty members and graduate students.
-If you wish to visit prior to applying, please contact Lisa Everett at email@example.com so appropriate arrangements can be made.
+If you wish to visit prior to applying, please contact Christopher Phillips, firstname.lastname@example.org so appropriate arrangements can be made.

 Will I be considered for financial support if I am admitted?
 Yes.
 All full-time students admitted to the Ph.D. program who remain in good standing by making satisfactory progress are guaranteed 6 years of support (tuition and monthly stipend).
 However, no student may receive financial aid beyond the sixth year of matriculation.